Bossmanben/Thesis/README.md

 3. To visualize the results of the simulation, run the MATLAB script in the ‘visualizer’ folder of the same example.

     `>>topologyVisualizer.m`

+## Attack Model
+Two data integrity attacks were incorporated into the simulation.
+These two include GPS Spoofing and Sensor Decption Attack.

+1. GPS Spoofing: To integrate this attack in the simulation, uncomment line 105 (Simulator.Schedule('WSMPTraffic.runWSMPApp', 1, GPSArgs);) in hazard.m.
+Afterwards, run the simulation again.
+2. Sensor Deception: To integrate this attack, uncomment line 354 to 373 in scenario.m under the section "Fake Hazard Integration".
+Next, uncomment line 111 to 130,  157 to 196 in visualizerTraces.m.
+Then, run the simulation again.

+## Blockchain Integration
+After the data integrity attacks were modeled and integrated into the simulation, the blockchain-based ITS was implemented in the system.
+The blockchain-based ITS consists of four parts namely, Consortium Blockchain, Block Structure, Smart Contracts, and Consensus Algorithm.
+All these components work hand in hand to fully implement the blockchain in the system.
+1. Consortium Blockchain: used RSUs as our pre-selected nodes.
+The role of these nodes was to authenticate the data being broadcasted in the network.
+Since there are only four RSUs, it enables faster consensus and block generation.
+2. Block Structure:  main component of the blockchain implementation.
+The components of a block include the hash of the current block, Time Stamp, Main Data, Hash of the previous block, and other information.
+The Main Data contained the ID and location of a hazard while Other Information consisted of index and nonce.
+Hashes  used  the  SHA-256  cryptographic  hash  algorithm  which  provided  the  data  immutability feature of the system.
+3. Smart Contracts: used to filter data that would go through the consensus algorithm.
+The smart contract (SmartContracts.m) can validate all the real hazards from the fake ones.
+4. Consensus Algorithm: a  Practical  Byzantine  Fault  Tolerance  consensus  algorithm  was  used  because  of  the vehicular network's need for real timing.
+A whole module was created (ConsensusAlgorithm.m) to implement this whole process in the simulation.
+Different types of packet were used for each step of PBFT.